 The following are letters written by Ellen D. Witherbee Atwell in 1899 and 1900 to her nephew Tyler Reed Woodbridge of Victor, Colo.
 She was age 64 at that time.
 She tells of her family life, traditions, and some facts of history relating to the Witherbee family, handed down by her parents and grandparents, written at Port Henry.

 These letters were sent to me from Bill Knowlton of Liverpool in 2002.
 Ellen Atwell was his great aunt.

-Joan Daby is town of Moriah historian.
+Joan Daby is the retired town of Moriah historian.